open-telemetry/opentelemetry-java-contrib/contrib/jmx-metrics/README.md

 As configured in the example, this metric gatherer will configure an otlp gRPC metric exporter at the `otel.otlp.endpoint` and establish an MBean server connection using the provided `otel.jmx.service.url`.
-After loading the Groovy script whose path is specified via `otel.jmx.groovy.script`, it will then run the script on the specified `otel.jmx.interval.milliseconds` and export the resulting metrics.
+After loading the included metric gathering scripts specified by the comma-separated list in `otel.jmx.target.system`, it will then run the scripts on the specified `otel.jmx.interval.milliseconds` and export the resulting metrics.

 ### JMX Query Helpers